Twixes/matloka.com/_drafts/floating-point-101.md

 vs. the DEC VAX one.
 After some more arguments and error analysis, in 1981 Intel's draft won out, rapidly got adopted by everyone, and [the rest is history](https://www.intel.com/content/dam/www/public/us/en/documents/case-studies/floating-point-case-study.pdf)
-(though it took the committee another four years of bickering to publish that draft, of course!).
+(though it took the committee another four years of bickering to publish that draft, of course).

 > For a detailed look at historic floating-point formats, see
 > [this great article by John Savard](http://www.quadibloc.com/comp/cp0201.htm).

-## The Binary
+## The Specs

-Let's get into the meat of it, starting with… value sizes in bits.
+Let's get into the meat of it, starting with… value sizes.
 This aspect informs the practical details of the scheme (range and precision), but _can't_ really be worked out from first principles.
 It's really just all about machine word sizes.

-At the same time, it's important to note that TODO

-Two floating-point sizes are in common use today:
+Two floating-point formats are in common use today, and they both use the binary numeral system:

 -   32 bits, technically named `binary32`, but commonly **single precision**.
 Values of this size are called **floats**.
 -   64 bits, technically named `binary64`, but commonly **double precision**.
 Values of this size are called